 Are they a problem?

-PCBs pose health risks for marine life and for humans who consume seafood.
+PCBs pose health risks for marine life.
+In fish, PCBs cause reproductive failure at relatively low doses.
 In marine mammals, PCBs have been associated with endocrine disruption, which can cause impairment of reproduction, development, and other hormone-related processes, as well as immunotoxicity, giving rise to increased susceptibility to infectious diseases and cancers.2 In humans, acute exposures to very high PCB concentrations (much higher than typical environmental levels) have been associated with acne-like skin conditions in adults and neurobehavioral and immunological changes in children.1

-FACT: Our research has shown that the killer whales of the NE Pacific Ocean are among the most PCB-contaminated marine mammals in the world.4
+FACT: Research has shown that the killer whales of the NE Pacific Ocean are among the most PCB-contaminated marine mammals in the world.4

 What is being done?